mdonchev7/Minstagram/README.md

     * UITableView with custom UITableviewcell layout
   * Tab #3: share a photo (either using the camera or choosing one from the photo library)
     * The camera and the photo library are being accessed using a third party swift library (Fusuma)
-    * The photo is being cropped and a custom view for applying a filter is being presented (using a category for UIImage and Core Image API)
+    * The photo is being cropped and a custom view for applying a filter is being presented (using a UIImage category and Core Image API)
   * Tab #4: see all user's posts and some profile-specific information (like user's followers)
     * A custom view for user's profile photo, number of posts, followers, following
     * UICollectionView for user's posts